-- Letsitele is also landlocked by privately owned land and Berlin Farm which is under land claim. - Novengilla farm is proclaimed as a township by private owners however the owner is negotiating to alienate the property to Council for mix development. - The owner of Novengilla farm is negotiating to contribute no million toward the extension of units for his employees.
+Letsitele is also landlocked by privately owned land and Berlin Farm which is under land claim.

+- Council has budgeted R3m to purchase Novengilla farm.
+The shortfall may be provided by COGHSTA or HAD failing which Council will have to accommodate it during adjustment budget process. - The owner of Novengilla farm is negotiating to contribute a million toward the extension of units for his employees.